Properly working home heating devices and carbon monoxide detectors save lives

-As Minnesotans turn back their clocks on Nov.
-3 and temperatures continue to fall, the Minnesota Department of Health (MDH) reminds residents to take action to prevent carbon monoxide poisoning.
+As Minnesotans turn back their clocks Sunday morning and temperatures continue to fall, the Minnesota Department of Health reminds residents to take action to prevent carbon monoxide poisoning.

 “As it gets colder, we start seeing more carbon monoxide poisonings,” said Dan Tranter, indoor air supervisor for MDH.
 “To prepare for winter weather, make sure your heat sources and carbon monoxide detectors are in good working order now.”